lbussy/keg-cop/docs/pcbassembly/index.rst

 - 1 x `2-pin Straight Male Header <https://www.aliexpress.com/item/2040310671.html>`_ (POWER) (Note: More than enough in one lot for all three headers)
 - \*1 x `3-pin Straight Male Header <https://www.aliexpress.com/item/2040310671.html>`_ (ROOM) (Note: More than enough in one lot for all three headers)
 - 1 x `4-pin Straight Male Header <https://www.aliexpress.com/item/2040310671.html>`_ (RELAY) (Note: More than enough in one lot for all three headers)

+If you want the convenience of one-click ordering from the US, the BOM for the main board may be purchased from `Mouser <https://www.mouser.com/ProjectManager/ProjectDetail.aspx?AccessID=7085525c8d>`_.

 **Sensor Board:**